 If you don’t know where to start making a budget tracker, try breaking down your monthly spending into categories just like this one.

-We are also in love with this budget spread because of the flippable design.
+We are also in love with this budget planner spread because of the flippable design.
 This way you can write down the actual spending and keep your spending on track.

 Another example is to split your budget and expense trackers into 2 pages side by side.